Sentieon/Sentieon-cwl/README.md

 where:

 -   `-K chunk_size`: Defines the chunk size in bases.
 Same meaning as chunk size in bwa-mem.
 Using fixed chunk size makes sure consistent result.
 Example: -K 10000000.
+Please use the same chunk size here as `chunk_size` defined in the YAML file shown below.
 -   `-o fastq_index`: Defines the output index file name.
 -   `sample1_1.fq.gz` and `sample1_2.fq.gz`: input pair-ended fastq files.

-Please refer to Sentieon's [App note - Distributed mode](https://s3.amazonaws.com/sentieon-release/documentation/app_notes/App+note+-+Distributed+mode.pdf) for more details of the `fqidx`.
+Please refer to Sentieon's [App note - Distributed mode](https://support.sentieon.com/appnotes/distributed_mode/#distributing-bwa) for more details of the `fqidx`.

-Then query for the number of chunks in the index file by running the following command:

-    sentieon fqidx query -i fastq_index

-For example, you get the following output:

-    1119 10000000 2 0

-The four numbers refer to the following, respectively:

--   Total number of chunks
--   Chunk size
--   Number of input fastq files
--   Whether an interleaved fastq file is used

 ### Prepare YAML file